Human Resource Services

 Returning to Work

-• HRS will notify your supervisor of any temporary work restrictions indicated by your healthcare provider to determine if UNI is able to accommodate your return to work.
+• HRS will notify your supervisor of any temporary work restrictions advised by your healthcare provider to determine if UNI is able to accommodate your return to work.

 • UNI has the right to require a second opinion or fitness for duty exam if there are concerns regarding the return to work parameters.